 Rated R for Sexuality, Bloody Violence, Language, and Brief Drug Use

 3.5 out of 5 stars (above average) Good modern Christmas films are hard to find.
 Sure, we rewatch Home Alone and The Santa Clause each year, along with the Rankin-Bass collection, but there’s a depressingly small selection of modern Christmas flicks.
-2008’s Four Christmases is funny if you like old Vince Vaughn, and one can always find their Elf DVD to watch for the umpteenth time, but the 2010s had yet to Continue Reading
+2008’s Four Christmases is funny if you like old Vince Vaughn, and one can always find their… Continue Reading